ndenStanford/ml-mesh/projects/ner/serve/README.md

 ## 1 Running the model server

+To download the model using the `docker-compose.dev.yaml` file (recommended):

+- run `make projects.start/ner COMPONENT=serve-download-model ENVIRONMENT=dev`

 To run the model server using the `docker-compose.dev.yaml` file (recommended):

 - run `make projects.start/ner COMPONENT=serve ENVIRONMENT=dev`

-Note: This will automatically download the model artifact if the specified output directory is empty.

 While the server is running, you can open another terminal and trigger the API.
 For example: